Stacia Martin-Hernandez (2009/10 Hatfield Fellow) and Kurt Schrader

 Tentative Calendar & Procedures:

-June 15, 2023 - Application Deadline - Applicants interested in being considered for this year's Hatfield Fellowship must have their application received by SMCF staff on or before this date to be accepted.
+April 30, 2024 - Application Deadline - Applicants interested in being considered for this year's Hatfield Fellowship must have their application received by SMCF staff on or before this date to be accepted.

-June 30, 2023 - Finalist Selection - Applicants are notified of next applicant phase and an interview date and time will be arranged for selected finalists.
+May 2024 - Finalist Selection - Applicants are notified of next applicant phase and an interview date and time will be arranged for selected finalists.

-July 2023 - Finalist Interviews - The selection panel convenes for interviews.
+May 2024 - Finalist Interviews - The selection panel convenes for interviews.
 Finalists are responsible for all expenses associated with the regional interviews.
 (Additional information will be provided to you if you are selected as a finalist.)

-July/August 2023 - Selection Notification - The applicant selected will be notified by phone and confirmed by email.
+May/June 2024 - Selection Notification - The applicant selected will be notified by phone and confirmed by email.
 All other applicants will receive a phone call or email informing them of their status.
 The selected applicant is required to complete a brief security form and undergo a background investigation before proceeding with the selection process.

-August/September 2023 - Fellow’s Follow-up Activities:
+July/August 2024 - Fellow’s Follow-up Activities:

 • The Hatfield Fellow is expected to contact the congressional office they are assigned to work in and finalize work hours for the nine-months in Washington, D.C., as well as arrange a visit to the local office prior to their departure to Washington, D.C.